gcleaves/ip_denylist_lookup/readme.md

   * check your Docker VM settings in Windows or Mac, 2GB RAM won't cut it

 ## Todo
-* ability to query multiple IP addresses at once.
-* ability to define whether HTTP endpoint should return info in plain text or JSON.
-* ability to upload a file of IPs and get a result file.

 -------------------------------------------
 Based on prior work: